Miami Showband killings: Allegations

-Former British soldier and writer Ken Wharton presents his book, Wasted Years, Wasted Lives, Volume 1, an alternative theory that was suggested to him by loyalist paramilitarism researcher Jeanne Griffin, that the ambush was planned by Jackson as an elaborate means of eliminating trumpet player Brian McCoy.
-Griffin suggests that McCoy, who originally came from Caledon and had strong UDR and Orange Order via his family, was possibly approached at some stage by Jackson with a view of securing his help in carrying out UVF attacks in the Irish Republic.
-According to Griffin's theory, when McCoy refused, Jackson hatched his plan to murder McCoy and his bandmates in retaliation for what he viewed as having betrayed the loyalist cause.
-Griffin goes on to add that the bogus checkpoint was set up not only to plant the bomb but to ensure the presence of McCoy, which would have been confirmed when he handed over his driving licence to the gunmen.
-Griffin also believes that had everything gone to plan once the bomb was planted in the van, McCoy would have been instructed to drive through Newry where the bomb would have gone off and the UVF could then afterwards portray the band as IRA members on a mission to blow up the local RUC barracks.
-Griffin bases her theory on the nine bullets that were fired from a Luger into McCoy's body and the fact that Jackson's fingerprints were found on the silencer used for a Luger.
-She furthermore opines that Jackson was the man Travers saw kicking McCoy's body to make sure he was dead.

 The Pat Finucane Centre has named the Miami Showband killings as one of the 87 violent attacks perpetrated by the Glenanne gang against the Irish nationalist community in the 1970s.
 The Glenanne gang was a loose alliance of Ulster loyalists which consisted of a combination of UDR soldiers, RUC police officers and UVF paramilitaries, carrying out sectarian killings in the Mid-Ulster area.
 Their name comes from a farm in Glenanne, County Armagh, which was owned by RUC reservist James Mitchell; according to Weir, the farm was used as a UVF arms dump and bomb-making site.
 Weir alleged the bomb used in the Miami Showband attack came from Mitchell's farm.
 His affidavit implicating Jackson in a number of attacks, including the Dublin and Monaghan bombings, was published in the 2003 Barron Report; the findings of an official investigation into the bombings commissioned by Irish Supreme Court Judge Henry Barron.